-■ NOTE: Whenever a part is worn excessively, cracked, or damaged in any way, replacement is necessary.
+■NOTE: Whenever a part is worn excessively, cracked, or damaged in any way, replacement is necessary.

-- 1. Clean the shock absorbers in parts-cleaning solvent. - 2.
+- 1. Clean the shock absorbers in parts-cleaning sol- - 2.
 Inspect each shock rod for nicks, pits, bends, and oily residue. - 3.
 Inspect the springs, spring retainers, shock rods, shock bodies, and eyelets for cracks, leaks, and bends.

 1. Install each shock absorber to the frame and A-arm with cap screws and nuts.
-Tighten all nuts to specifications.
+Tighten all nuts to 29 ft-lb.